How to Organize Your Grant Application's Attachments

 A funding agency may request lengthy information on your organization's structure and administration processes.
-If you don't have sufficient space in your grant application or contract bid narrative, you can refer the grant reader to the attachments.
+If you don't have sufficient space in your grant application narrative, you can refer the grant reader to the attachments.

-How are these groups (the board, the staff, and so on) representative of the communities with which you work?
+How are these groups representative of the communities with which you work?
 What are the general demographics of the organization?
-For this attachment requirement, you can provide a board roster that includes each board member's name, address, occupation, gender, ethnicity, and term on the board.
+You can provide a board roster that includes each board member's name, address, occupation, gender, ethnicity, and term on the board.
 You can also attach a list of key staff members and give gender and ethnicity information.
 Your board and staff should be reflective of your target population.

 Who will be involved in carrying out the plans outlined in this request?
 Include a brief paragraph summarizing the qualifications of key individuals involved.
 For this attachment requirement, you can put in one-page résumés for each key staff person.

-A list of other funding sources for this request (foundations ask for this information): Include the name of each funder, the amount requested, the date you sent the grant proposal, and the status of your request (whether funds have been received, committed, or are projected/pending).
-You can use a four-column table to present this information in an easy-to-read format, as illustrated in this figure.
+A list of other funding sources for this request (foundations ask for this information): Include the name of each funder, the amount requested, the date you sent the grant proposal, and the status of your request (whether the request has been funded or rejected or is pending).
+Consider using a four-column table to present this information in an easy-to-read format.

-Other miscellaneous materials that you include as attachments may be letters of support or commitment (up to three).
-It’s okay to have some handwritten letters of support from your constituency; handwritten letters have a lot of impact on the reader.
-And don't correct spelling or grammar errors, which make the letters more authentic.
+Other miscellaneous materials funders may request include letters of commitment (up to three).
+Having some handwritten letters of commitment from your constituency is okay; handwritten letters have a lot of impact on the reader.
+And don't correct spelling or grammar errors; they make the letters more authentic.

 Additional relevant materials include your most recent annual report (an original, not a photocopy), recent newsletters sent out by your organization, newspaper clippings about your programs (make sure they're dated), and previous evaluations or reviews (up to three).
 Don't go into overkill with too many non-relevant attachments.
 When in doubt, call and ask the funder!

-Finally, this section is the one where you can include supporting documentation that you've referenced throughout the grant application narrative that doesn't fit in any of the other attachment sections.
+Finally, this section is the one where you should put the supporting documentation you've referenced throughout the grant application narrative that doesn't fit in any of the other attachment sections.
 As always, only include items the funder requests.